mwoss/Erlang-ProdCons/README.md

-# Erlang Producer and Consumer problem solution using Erlang
+# Solution for producer and consumer problem using Erlang

 Solution for Producer and Consumer concurrency problem using Erlang language.
 Implemented solution is based on book "Programowanie współbieżne" - Weiss, Gruźlewski.